timisbusy/trischedule/Readme.md

 The two major factors in constraints and optimization are `fitness` and `fatigue`.
 Both of these parameters are assigned a value for each workout, whereby a workout increases both `fitness` and `fatigue`.
 Limits are placed around `fatigue` values, both on a daily basis and across the weeks.
 Both of these factors are passed forward between weeks.

+---
+**Note**
+Fitness and fatigue measures are not based in any particular system.
+If this project evolves, it would be good to consider how excercise/sports science typically measures these features and benchmark to them.
+---

 The objective of each week is to maximize the total `fitness` increase across the three sports during the week.
 Each week, the total `fitness` increase for each sport is calculated and added to a slighly depreciated value of the incoming `fitness` value for that sport.
 This is similar to an infinite impulse response paradigm.

 With `d` = day of of week, `w` = workout identifier and `m` = total number of workouts, the following objective function is maximized: